FlukeFan/Atlanta/readme.txt

-nant release clean                      Clean a release build nant release build -D:notest=true       Perform a release build, but supress creation (and running) of tests nant -D:ignore=Application              Ignore the project labelled 'Application' when it is reached
+nant release clean                      Clean a release build nant release build -D:notest=true       Perform a release build, but supress creation (and running) of tests nant -D:ignore=Application              Ignore the project labelled 'Application' when it is reached nant build exportResults clean          Build, export the results (for CCNet), and clean the build